maiconwa/CRUD/README.md

 A Guide Step by Step:

-First of all somethings are needed to run this little project:
+Here are the some steps that are needed to run this project:

 1 - Configuration: